Top

 Frequently Asked Questions (FAQs) About Parenting Plan Modifications in Texas

-- If your child is 12 years or older, they can tell the judge which parent they prefer to live with.
+• If your child is 12 years or older, they can tell the judge which parent they prefer to live with.
 However, this doesn’t guarantee the court will approve the request.
-The judge will consider the child’s wishes, but the final decision is based on what is in the child’s best interest—taking into account factors like stability, safety, and each parent's ability to meet the child’s needs.
+The judge will consider the child’s wishes, but the final decision is based on what is in the child’s best interest—taking into account factors like stability, safety, & each parent’s ability to meet the child’s needs.

 Do I Need My Co-Parent’s Agreement to Modify the Parenting Plan?